jannesbrunner/lecture-devops-app/doc/2-setup-gitlab.md

 - When then Plan every changes (if any) to the staging and production environment managed by Terraform in __Staging Plan__ / __Production Plan__ stage
 - If successful we apply every changes (if any) to the staging and production environment managed by Terraform in __Staging Apply__ / __Production Apply__ stage
+- _Info_ Every terraform changes that get applied to the production environment will be applied to the staging environment as well.
+- BUT NOT vice versa!
+This is a project policy.

 - __Destroy Stage__, this stage can get triggered manually via GitLab to destroy the whole production or staging environment on AWS via Terraform.

 There are 5 stages in the pipeline in total:

-Test and Lint -> Build and Push -> Staging/Production Plan -> Staging/Production Apply -> Destroy (Manual Trigger)
+Test and Lint -> Build and Push -> Staging _or_ Production Plan -> Staging _or_ Production Apply -> Destroy (Manual Trigger) (staging _or_ production environment)

 ### 1: Test and Lint